pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 * `POST /flowhml`_
 * `Error Object`_

-The GFE service is not intended to be used as GUI tool, even though that capability is present.
-This service was built with the intention of exposing RESTful APIs for easy integration with any language and platform.
-One of the best ways to become familiar with each API is to test them out using the Swagger GUI.
-Below I'll walk through each API with specific examples that are available on the Swagger GUI.
-If you'd like to make some suggestions for changing or updating the Swagger spec, then go to the Swagger hub page and make your suggested change or open a issue on github.

 .. tip:: I suggest always using the verbose parameter that way you can see more detailed documentation of any potentail errors.